 Lampshades often get neglected even if the lamp doesn’t.
 They seem awkward to clean and brushing a duster over them generally just makes the dust fly into the air before settling right back on the lampshade.
 The easiest and most effective way to clean a lampshade is simple though: Use a lint roller.
 Just roll it over the shade to gather up all the dust and put it in the trash where it belongs.

 Carpet everywhere can get a little stained, but you may let your bedroom go a little more than areas where guests are often.
-If you have stubborn stains on you carpet, you just need to use a vinegar and water mix, and have a little help from your iron.
+If you have stubborn stains on your carpet or just want to get rid of cat urine smell, you just need to use a vinegar and water mix and have a little help from your iron.
 It’s really simple and even stubborn spots should come out.
 Check out the how-to right here.

 Under Your Bed